vishnu55510/Flipkart_laptop/README.md

-# Price Forecasting for Laptops using Flipkart: A Data-driven Approach
+# Price Forecasting for Laptops using Flipkart Data: A Data-driven Approach

 ## Overview